Blackbird Chords | The Beatles Guitar Lesson

 Blackbird by The Beatles is a legendary song that we simply must learn note-for-note, just like Paul McCartney played it.

-Once this is achieved, we can learn from Blackbird by building a 2nd guitar part and playing the tune together, like a folk duo.
+Once this is achieved, we can learn from Blackbird by building a 2nd guitar part and play the tune together, like a folk duo.

 FOLLOW SPYTUNES